Alem/RESTy/README.md

 ### HTTP Authentication

-RESTy includes HTTP authentication support using the Basic frameworks.
+RESTy includes HTTP authentication support using the HTTP authentication framework.
 These are managed by the HTTP[auth type]Identity components.

-The type of authentication required by a RestController subclass is determined by the RestController property 'accepted_auth_schemes'.
+The type of authentication accepted by a RestController subclass is determined by the RestController property 'accepted_auth_schemes'.

 Client Authorizing using Basic